Frequently Asked Questions

 Graduate Career and Professional Development's services for students include the following:

-Starting after the week of Orientation, LL.M. students may submit your resume and cover letter for review by Graduate Career and Professional Development as follows:
+Starting after the week of Orientation and throughout the course of the academic year, LL.M. students may submit their resume and cover letter for review by Graduate Career and Professional Development as follows:

 - If you are a foreign-trained LL.M. student: email@example.com